What's at stake for Sens. Sasse, Ernst, both of whom face reelection after impeachment vote

 The impeachment case revolves around efforts to pressure Ukraine into launching two investigations Trump wanted: one into former Vice President Joe Biden and his son and another into a conspiracy theory that it was Ukraine, not Russia, behind 2016 presidential election interference.
 Hanging in the balance was U.S. military aid and a crucial relationship to Ukraine as it faced down Russia.

-President Trump asked for the investigations during a call with President Volodymyr Zelensky, according to an extensive summary of the call.
+President Trump asked for the investigations during a call with President Volodymyr Zelensky, according to an rough summary of the call.

 When the administration first released that call summary, Sasse told The World-Herald there was “terrible stuff” in it and that Republicans shouldn’t reflexively circle the wagons to justify it.